mghobakhlou/mghobakhlou.github.io/_projects/8_model_learning.md

 location: ""
 ---

-I implemented in automata learning through the LearnLib framework, specifically leveraging the L* and TTT algorithms for active learning and system verification.
+Experienced in automata learning using the LearnLib framework, specifically employing the L* and TTT algorithms for active learning and system verification.